hyperspy/hyperspy/doc/user_guide/install.rst

 programming language and the following libraries must be installed in the
 system: numpy, scipy, matplotlib (>= 1.2), ipython, natsort, traits and traitsui.
-For full functionality it is recommended to also install h5py, skimage and scikit-learn.
+For full functionality it is recommended to also install h5py, scikit-image and scikit-learn.
 In addition, since version 0.7.2 the lowess filter requires statsmodels.
 In Windows HyperSpy uses the Ipython's QtConsole and therefore Qt and PyQt or PySide are also required.

 In Debian/Ubuntu you can install the libraries as follows: